postfinance/vault-kubernetes/README.md

 ## Configuration

 - VAULT_ROLE - Required the name of the Vault role to use for authentication.
+> For a successful Kubernetes authentication the environment variable VAULT_ROLE must be set.

+...or...

+- VAULT_ROLE_ID - see https://www.vaultproject.io/docs/auth/approle
+- VAULT_SECRET_ID - see https://www.vaultproject.io/docs/auth/approle

+> If the environment variables VAULT_ROLE_ID and VAULT_SECRET_ID are set, AppRole Auth Method will be used, Kubernetes Auth Method otherwise.

 - VAULT_TOKEN_PATH - the destination path on disk to store the token.
 Usually this is a shared volume.